zorael/kameloso/README.md

 **Note that it will request a token for the user you are currently logged in as in your browser**.
 If you want one for a different **bot user** instead, open up a private/incognito window, log into Twitch normally *with the bot account* there, copy [**this link**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true), then follow it in that browser window instead.
 After that, refer to the terminal instructions again.

 After obtaining a token it will save it to your configuration file and reconnect to the server.
 Provided there were no errors, the bot should now enter your channel.
 Say something in your chat in your browser, and it should show in your terminal.
-If there were errors, snags, or anything simply unintuitive, [please file an issue](https://github.com/zorael/kameloso/issues/new).
+If there were errors or snags, or if something was simply unintuitive, [please file an issue](https://github.com/zorael/kameloso/issues/new).

 > If you don't like the terminal colours, `--color=never` disables them.